yezkez10/tp/docs/UserGuide.md

 Adds a patient to the database.
 A patient has a **name, phone number, email, gender, age, ethnicity, IC** and **address**.

-Format: `add /n NAME /p PHONE_NUMBER /e EMAIL /g M /age 22 /eth Chinese /ic NRIC /a ADDRESS`
+Format: `add /n NAME /p PHONE_NUMBER /e EMAIL /g GENDER /a AGE /e ETHNICITY /ic NRIC /a ADDRESS`

 Examples:
-* `add /n Drizzy /p 999 /e drake@gmail.com /ic T03XXXXXE /a 901 Shelby Dr`
+* `add /n John Doe /p 91234567 /e john@gmail.com /g M /a 22 /e Chinese /ic T1234567G /a Clementi`

-### Adding an appointment: `add appt`
+### Adding an appointment: `appt`

-Adds a new appointment to a specific patient at index.
+Adds a new appointment for a specific patient at index.
 Upcoming date of this new appointment must be included.

-Format: `add appt /for INDEX /on YYYY-MM-DD HH:MM`
+Format: `appt /for INDEX /d DESCRIPTION /on DATETIME`

 **Note:**
+* DateTime is in the format dd-MM-yyyy HH:mm e.g. 01-01-2024 12:00.
-An appointment must have all tags to work.
+* An appointment must have all tags to work.
 For example, `add appt`, `add appt /for 3`, `add appt /on 2023-09-17` will not work as they have missing fields.

 Examples:
-* `add appt /for 6 /on 2023-09-17 13:00`
+* `appt /for 6 /d Blood test /on 01-01-2024 12:00`

 ### Adding a doctor: `add_doctor`

 Adds a doctor to the database.
 A doctor has a **name, phone number, email, gender, age, and **address**.

-Format: `add_doctor /n NAME /p PHONE_NUMBER /e EMAIL /g M /age 22 /a ADDRESS`
+Format: `add_doctor /n NAME /p PHONE_NUMBER /e EMAIL /g GENDER /age AGE /a ADDRESS`

 Examples:
-* `add_doctor /n Drizzy /p 999 /e drake@gmail.com /a 901 Shelby Dr`
+* `add_doctor /n Drizzy /p 99999999 /e drake@gmail.com /g M /age 30 /a 901 Shelby Dr`

 ### Listing all patients : `list`

-Shows a list of all patients in clinicAssistant.
+Shows a list of all patients in Clinic Assistant.

 Format: `list`

 **Note:**
 There should not be any parameters after “list”. e.g. `list 123` will not return the list of patients

-### Deleting an appointment : `delete_appt`
+### Listing all patients : `list_appt`

-Deletes the appointment at the specified index of the specified patient.

-Format: `delete_appt INDEX`

-* The command is case-sensitive.
-E.g. Delete_appt INDEX will not work
-* INDEX must be a positive integer, starting from 1
-* Acceptable values for INDEX is a single integer that is within the number of appointments

-Examples:
-*  `delete_appt 4` Deletes the fourth appointment of the appointment shown
-*  `delete_appt 1` Deletes the first appointment of the appointment shown

-### Finding patient details by name: `find`

-Finds patients whose name contains the given keyword.
+Shows a list of all appointments in Clinic Assistant.

-Format: `find KEYWORD`
+Format: `list_appt`

-* The search is case-insensitive. e.g `hans` will match `Hans`
-* Only the name is searched.

-Examples:
-* `find John` returns `john` and `John Doe`
+**Note:**
+There should not be any parameters after “list_appt”. e.g. `list_appt 123` will not return the list of appointments

 ### Deleting a patient : `delete`